MTV2 (Canada): MTV under Craig Media

-2005–present
+Sale to CHUM and relaunch as Razer

 CHUM's disputes over the channel were soon rendered moot when it acquired Craig Media in 2004, primarily to gain control of its A-Channel television stations in western Canada (which joined its Citytv brand).
 However, per a clause in the licensing agreement, Viacom exercised its right to pull out of the venture upon the change in ownership.
 On June 9, 2005, CHUM announced it would rebrand the channel as Razer, a change that took effect on June 30 of that year.
 The new channel was built on interactivity, allowing its audience to "program, host and contribute to elements to the service and make it their own".
 In addition to the new programming slate, Razer debuted RazerTXT, a new programming block where viewers could play a selection of SMS games while watching the shows.
 Razer would later debut Kamikaze, the branding and programming block used for various anime titles as well as shows such as Happy Tree Friends.

 Meanwhile, Bell Globemedia (later CTVglobemedia) struck a licensing agreement with MTV Networks to launch its own MTV channel (previously known as talktv) in early 2006.
 In July 2006, Bell Globemedia announced that it would purchase CHUM for an estimated CAD$1.7 billion, including its interest in Razer.
 The sale was approved by the CRTC on June 8, 2007, with the transaction completed on June 22.

+MTV2

 On August 1, 2008, Razer was relaunched as MTV2.
-Unlike the original channel (now known as Juicebox), with the vast majority of its programming consisting of music videos, the new channel became much closer in format to its U.S. counterpart.
+Unlike the original channel (now known as Juicebox, the channel aimed at youth), with the vast majority of its programming consisting of music videos, the new channel became much closer in format to its U.S. counterpart.
 Because of their respective licences, it can air music videos and music programming unlike the current main MTV channel in Canada.

 Ownership changed hands again when on September 10, 2010, BCE (a minority shareholder in CTVglobemedia) announced that it planned to acquire 100% interest in CTVglobemedia for a total debt and equity transaction cost of CAD$3.2 billion.
 The deal was approved by the CRTC on March 7, 2011 and was finalized on April 1 of that year, when CTVglobemedia was rebranded as Bell Media.

+In February 2024, Hay Communications and Telus announced on their websites that the channel would be wound down permanently at midnight on March 29, 2024.
+The channel's licence was revoked to the CRTC on May 6, 2024.

 Programming

-Presently, MTV2 airs a mix of comedies, documentaries, reality shows, and dramas.
-As of 2015, the channel doesn't air any of the original programs of its American counterpart, although some of its acquired shows have aired in syndication on MTV2 in the U.S or were produced by its sister channel, MTV, both domestically and internationally.
+The network's final schedule as of March 2024 was made up of content produced for other Bell Media channels (including a daily morning block of Comedy Now! to fulfill Canadian content guidelines), along with limited reality programming from the American and UK/Irish versions of MTV, as MTV2 in the United States has had no original programming commissioned for it since 2017.
+Music videos had already been withdrawn from the schedule by the later part of the decade.